- Where to start to create the best eCommerce website homepages?

 Next on the list of eCommerce homepage features is the navigation bar.
 If you went shopping for a particular product, you would probably be disappointed if all the products, including some from different categories, were stacked together.
 You might even think about visiting another shop to find what you want.
 We can see the same behavior when online shop visitors fail to find the necessary categories on online retail websites.
 If your online shop has a complex structure, customers will go to your competitors in less than 15 seconds.
 When developing a homepage for an eCommerce website, keep in mind that users expect to find a navigation bar horizontally on top and vertically on the left.
 If you want to make your navigation bar persistent, use Kipling’s example.
 As you can see, the navigation bar remains on the top of the page even when users scroll down the website.

 If you want to provide users with a smooth journey, creating responsive navigation is a must.
-Here, you will find a case study that shows how responsive homepage design for eCommerce can increase the company’s income.
 Are you still in doubt?
 This article will give you a clear understanding of how design can influence your eCommerce business.
 You can use these ideas to create the best eCommerce navigation homepage for your online shop.

 Let’s review how Amazon reminds users of their search results and makes recommendations based on them.
 Personalized product recommendations increase not only conversion rates but also the average number of items added to the cart.
 As a result, you receive more profit from one customer.
 For that reason, you should use this tip to create a high converting eCommerce homepage.

 Moreover, collecting such user data as the traffic source, geographical location, and pages viewed gives you even more opportunities to provide users with a more personalized experience and increase customer lifetime value.